 “The terrible impact of the Sixties Scoop is still being felt within many individual lives, families, and Indigenous communities in the present day, “ said Assistant Professor Darcy Lindberg, who teaches Indigenous Law in the Faculty.

 “We still have members from our communities who have yet to ‘come home.’
 This talk is vitally important as the policies that underpinned the Sixties Scoop have never really gone away, with Indigenous children making up half of the children in care in Canada today.”

-Orange Shirt Day is a legacy of the St. Joseph Mission (SJM) residential school commemoration event held in Williams Lake, BC, Canada, in the spring of 2013.
-It grew out of Phyllis (Jack) Webstad's story of having her new orange shirt taken away on her first day of school at the Mission, and it has become an opportunity to keep the discussion on all aspects of residential schools happening annually.
+Orange Shirt Day is a legacy of the St. Joseph Mission Indian residential school commemoration event held in Williams Lake, B.C., in the spring of 2013.
+During that event, residential school survivor Phyllis Webstad related how her brand-new orange shirt was taken away on her first day of school at the Mission.

 Wearing an orange shirt on September 30 has become an opportunity to keep a discussion open annually on all aspects of Indian residential schools and the impact the experiences there had on Indigenous survivors and their descendants.